pema99/pema99.github.io/index.md

 I'm Pema.
 I write code - sometimes.
 I'm particularly interested in graphics, virtual reality, programming language development, functional programming and pure mathematics.
-I'm currently working on Lighting at Unity.
+I'm currently working at Unity, on the light transport team.
 Check out [my stuff](https://github.com/pema99), if you want, and feel free to reach out on any socials.